waliori/youtube_automatic_translation/Readme.md

 ![powershell screenshot](./images/screenshot.png)

 ## changelog Nov-7-2023
-adapted the flow to the new YouTube layout
+- Adapted the flow to the new YouTube layout
-Fixed a type (Ukranian-> Ukrainian)
+- Fixed a typo (Ukranian-> Ukrainian)

+## changelog June-27-2023
+- Added ability to overwrite (or not) already translated languages.
+-
 ## Prerequisites

 - Windows with Microsoft account